xpirt/sdat2img/README.md

 ## Requirements
 This binary requires Python 2.7 or newer installed on your system.
 It currently supports Windows, Linux, MacOS & ARM architectures.

+**Note:** newer Google's [Brotli](https://github.com/google/brotli) format (`system.new.dat.br`) must be decompressed to a valid sparse data image before using `sdat2img` binary.